SaketAggarwal/rolling_dices/README.md

 # rolling_dices
-Android and ios app using flutter
+Android and ios app using flutter dart.